Voyage 500 · S/V Tropicalia

 Where is the boat located? +

-Tropicalia is currently sailing in the US Virgin Islands.
-We will be heading south to Dominica and then north to Florida starting in May 2026.
+Tropicalia is currently sailing in the British Virgin Islands.
+You can see our live location on the About page, updated in real time via our PredictWind Hub over Starlink.
+We will be heading to Saint Martin and then south to Dominica and then north to Florida starting in May 2026.
 We are happy to arrange viewings at our current location or along our route.

 Can you deliver the boat? +